stan-dev/stan-dev.github.io/events/stancon2024/index.md

 * Xingyao (Doria) Xiao (UC Berkeley)
 **Bayesian Identification, Estimation, and Diagnostic Techniques for Growth Mixture Models using Stan**

+* Bob Carpenter (Flatiron Institute)
+**What's your favorite sushi?
+Combining ranking and rating models in Stan**

+* Chirag Modi (Flatiron Institute)
+**Atlas: Adapting Trajectory Length and Stepsize**

+* Jari Turkia (University of Eastern Finland)
+**Inferring Personalized Diet Recommendations Using a Conditional Mixture of Health Outcomes and Personal Preferences**

+* Simon Maskell (Liverpool University)
+**Running Multiple Short MCMC Chains on a GPU Using JAX for Fast Inference with Stan**

+* Brian Ward (Flatiron Institute)
+**Stan without installing Stan?
+How (and why) to sample inside your browser**

 ------
 # [Tutorials](#tutorials)

 Tutorials will be posted here as they get accepted.
+The schedule for tutorials is tentative and subject to change.

-* (Instructor to be confirmed)
+* (Instructor to be confirmed, Monday 9th)
 **Introduction to Stan**

-* Sean Pinkney
+* Sean Pinkney (Monday 9th)
 **Coding correlation matrix constraint transforms in Stan**

+* Anna Elisabeth Riha, Adam Howes, Seth Flaxman, Elizaveta Semenova (Friday 13th)
+**Bayesian optimisation with Stan**

 ------
 # [Registration](#registration)